AMD-DEV-CONTEST/Embodied-AI-Challenge-AMD-Platform-2026-09/README_en.md

 > **Important:** AMD will provide eligible contest teams with dedicated Radeon GPU credits so that teams can participate in contest development and testing without preparing their own training compute resources.
 For detailed compute application and usage rules, see the [AMD Compute Application and Usage Rules](./Radeon-Cloud-User-Guide/AMD_VLA_Contest_Compute_Rules_en.md).

 Compute platform availability: **September 15, 2026, 14:00 to October 26, 2026, 20:00**.
 The baseline resource provision is **200 GPUs**; the available scale may be adjusted dynamically according to event priorities at later stages.
-The compute resources are strictly limited to this contest.
-If they are found to be used for other purposes, access to the compute platform will be revoked.

 ## 2. Radeon Cloud User Guide